darkwolfxj/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would say that sematic html gives meaning to your code.
+When using semantic html, we follow a standard set by w3c and mark-up our html in a language that is easy to understand by the developers reading our code and the computers displaying it.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Name two big differences between display: block; and display: inline;.

+Inline elements don't have height and don't start on a new line, block elements start on a new line and have height.

-3. What are the 4 areas of the box model?
+What are the 4 areas of the box model?

+The 4 areas of the box are (in ascending order) content, padding, margin, border.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+While using flexbox, what axis does the following property work on: align-items: center?

+Align-items works on the cross-axis.

-5. Explain why git is valuable to a team of developers.
+Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it allows a team to work on many parts of a document at the same time, and saves changes so that if something messes up, a previous working version can be restored.z
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up